alastria/alastria-identity-lib/README.md

 ## What it does
 This library interacts with the Alastria Identity smart contracts which are in the alastria-identity repository (https://github.com/alastria/alastria-identity).

-This library has two different modules:
+This library has three different modules:
-- User Functions: It helps to manage the wallet and the identity user.
+- User Functions: It helps to manage the wallet and the identity user
 - Blockchain Functions: It encapsulates Alastria Identity Smart Contracts
 - Tokens Functions: It manages JWTs, AlastriaSession...

+If you want to deploy Alastria Identity Smart Contracts on a local network and try this library, please follow the steps describe [here](#ganache)
 ## How to use it
 In your working directory init npm with
 ```